emodjeska/configure-ad/README.md

 We have installed Active Directory!
 Now, we are going to create an Admin and Normal User Account.

-On DC-1, open Server Manager -> Click Tools -> select Active Directory Users and Computers -> Right-click the domain that your created -> New -> Select Orgonzational Unit (OU).
+On DC-1, open Server Manager -> Click Tools -> Select Active Directory Users and Computers -> Right-click the domain that your created -> New -> Select Orgonzational Unit (OU).

-Create two OUs and name the first _EMPLOYEES and the second _ADMINS.
+Create two OUs and name the first "_EMPLOYEES" and the second "_ADMINS".

 ![image](https://github.com/emodjeska/configure-ad/assets/143763072/e2dcb9d7-6c84-4ba9-935c-fb370d82f360)